Libraries. Havens of peace and solitude? Islands of serenity in a raging sea of chaos? Like hell they are.

 This theory makes sense when you realise that Librarians, as a people, have been around since well before Christ's time.
 The first recorded reference to them was by Homer, in the 8th century BC.
 He describes them as a nomadic people, who followed the book herds across the cold, empty plains of North East Asia, occasionally straying into Scandinavia to buy soft furnishings.

 Homer remarks that they subsisted almost entirely on books, being ingenious enough to utilise the whole carcass for their needs.
 Not only did they eat the meat, but they could also use the pages to make clothes, and the spines and parts of the cover to provide shelter.

 Homer also writes of one Librarian, called Mr Sandhurst, who was employed by the Egyptian royal household to look after the Pharaoh's flock of biographies.
 On one occasion he impressed the court by fashioning a canoe entirely from prefaces.

 So, who better to be entrusted with the Messiah's diary?

 No trace of Libraria remains today, and there is much debate over its possible location.
-The Tower of Libraria is rightly considered one of the most daring examples of human architecture, but despite countless theories, speculation and a number of well-publicised expeditions, it has never been found.
-Recent satellite pictures have revealed a shit-load of rubble near the Black Sea, but to date this find has not been thoroughly evaluated.
+The Tower of Libraria is rightly considered one of the most daring examples of human architecture, but despite countless theories, speculation and a number of well-publicised expeditions, it has never been found; recent satellite pictures have revealed a shit-load of rubble near the Black Sea, but to date this find has not been thoroughly evaluated.

 Perhaps we still need the skill of the Librarian to master these beasts?
-After all, if it weren't for the protective barrier of the screen, this very page you are reading now would leap straight out of your monitor and bite your knees.
+After all, if it weren't for the protective barrier of the screen, this very page you are reading now would leap straight at you and bite your knees.